 So make sure there is some paper loaded in the printer before selecting to clean the printhead.
 Check out your printer’s manual for more specific details on how to clean its printhead.

 - Windows 10 users can open the Printer troubleshooter by clicking the Cortana Type here to search button on the taskbar.

-- Select your HP printer model listed in the troubleshooter’s window.
+- Choose your HP printer model listed in the troubleshooter’s window.

 - Then press the Next button to fix the printing with the troubleshooter.

-- Click the HP Print and Scan Doctor link on this HP page to download the software’s setup wizard.
+- Download the HP Print and Scan Doctor software’s setup wizard.

 - Click HPPS.dr.exe in the to install HP Print and Scan Doctor.

-- Click Start to select your HP printer, and then press the Next button.
+- Select Start to choose your HP printer, and then press the Next button.